 [Michelle Lestas]: Well Marty, it seems like you’re going to continue to be busy not just now but into the future as well, and it’s really important I think to keep that positive focus on all of the work that we’re doing here in Northern Ireland.

 [Michelle Lestas]: You’re listening to inbiz at Belfast 89 FM. the feature that’s all about business and for business in and around Belfast.

 Are you interested in raising investment for your business or start-up?
-Michelle has worked with many Irish and UK companies to raise investment.
-Contact Michelle today to discuss your project.
+I have worked with many Irish and UK companies to raise investment.
+Please contact me, Michelle Lestas today to discuss your project.